 Compound Butter Recipe

 I am a sucker for a good butter burger, a Wisconsin specialty invented at Solley’s in Milwaukee.
-Finish a cooked burger with a dollop of butter seasoned with shallots, herbs, a little fresh lemon juice and a shake of my Badia French Kiss spice blend.
+Finish a cooked burger with a dollop of butter seasoned with shallots, herbs, a little fresh lemon juice and a shake of my Badia Lemon & Shallots spice blend.
 Once it melts on the burger, it leaves you with fantastic dairy flavor.
 And this compound butter isn’t just made for burgers, try a couple tablespoons on baked fish, chicken, pork or steaks off the grill.
 It’s a versatile condiment you should always have on hand, it can be refrigerated for up to a week or frozen for several months.

 Compound Butter for Burgers